-Vermont intends to meet this requirement for 99% of students by using the computer adaptive Smarter Balanced Assessment for English language arts and mathematics in grades 3 through 9.
-This test has been used for two years in Vermont and has been submitted to the federal Peer Review process.
-All studies of Smarter Balanced Assessment have demonstrated that it is a valid and reliable tool for assessing the Common Core State Standards.
-The assessment includes reports to parents and schools that clearly articulate student performance on the assessment.

-Data can be disaggregated and used for accountability purposes.

-For the 1% of students with the most severe cognitive disabilities, Vermont will continue using the Dynamic Learning Map (DLM) that is developed and used by a multi-state consortium.
-The assessment is given in reading/language arts and mathematics.
-The DLM assessment has been created to align with the state’s common core standards in reading/language arts and mathematics.
-It has been peer reviewed, and has been shown to meet the technical qualities of assessment.
+As described above Vermont is now using the Vermont Comprehensive Assessment Program and the Multi-State Alternate Assessment in all grades and subjects to meet its federal assessment and accountability requirements related to academic proficiency.
+These assessments have been administered for one-year in Vermont and will be administered or a second time during school year 2023-24.
+As such, we are in the process of updating the analyses that follow.
+An equipercentile linking study between Vermont’s previous assessment programs and its new assessment program has been completed and will be used to update Vermont’s long-term goals.

 The VT-AOE notes that the Every Student Succeeds Act requires states to evaluate and report proficiency, but does not specify that proficiency needs to be reported only in terms of whether student score at or above a specific proficiency cut score (e.g., a binary determination of percent proficient).
 In fact, depending where the distribution of different student groups sit relative to the threshold scores, evaluations of percent proficient can distort and even reverse the reported direction of change in performance in ways that confound inferences about effectiveness and hamper efforts to improve performance.